Regional Polarisation and Unequal Development in CEE: Challenges for Innovative Place-based Policies

 The organisers welcome proposals for Special Sessions, themed workshops and innovative forms of networking and collaboration.

-Submission of abstracts: Please submit proposals of papers in the form of a 400-500 word abstract (text only, no pictures, graphs or tables) through the Regional Studies Association online portal by 23rd May 2017.
+Submission of abstracts: Please submit proposals of papers in the form of a word abstract (500 word limit, text only, no pictures, graphs or tables) through the Regional Studies Association online portal by 16th June 2017.
 Proposals will be considered by the Conference Programming Committee against the criteria of originality, interest and subject balance.

 The Regional Studies Association strongly encourages participants at the conference to consider submitting their conference papers to the RSA journals – Regional Studies; Spatial Economic Analysis; Territory, Politics, Governance; Area Development and Policy and finally, Regional Studies, Regional Science (Open Access journal).
 To facilitate this the conference will include a Meet the Editors session – come along and talk to the editors to see where your article would be best directed.